Legacy modernisation as a one-off project? Think again!

 And then there’s another group of people.
 They like the “idea” of a nicely mown lawn but don’t fancy all the work involved.
 We all know where this is going, right?
 So what happens?
 They either do the bare minimum, i.e. pick a few weeds, or outsource the job to someone else.
 Or, worst of all, they let nature run wild and reap the consequences.

-So what’s mowing your lawn got to do with software systems modernisation?
+So what’s mowing your lawn got to do with legacy modernisation?
 Quite a lot actually.
 In my experience, businesses behave in exactly the same way.
 While one company seeks every opportunity to make their systems better day in day out, the other one only addresses the most immediate problems to the neglect of everything else.

 Short-term vs. long-term